renlliang3/ClusterModel/README.md

+# MICADO: Modeling the Intra Cluster Atmosphere for Diverse Observations
-# ClusterModel: package dedicated to provide a model of the thermal and non-thermal gas in the clusters.
+Software dedicated to provide a model of the thermal and non-thermal gas in the clusters, multi-wavelenght modeling and observable predictions.

 - model.py :
 	main code that defines the class Cluster